 Neil M Sperling, MD

 QUESTION: Would a tympanogram always reveal if someone has otosclerosis?
 Or is a CT scan a more conclusive way to determine if someone has otosclerosis?
+Would you recommend a CT Scan or Tympanogram for Otosclerosis diagnosis?

 ANSWER: Although not mandatory, a CT scan done properly will reveal evidence of otosclerosis in the majority of cases.
 A tympanogram is far less specific.